rotators/Fo1in2/Tools/ModdersPack/scripting/compiler/sslc_readme.txt

         X := value2;

+> To assign values, you can use the alternative assignment operator from C/Java instead of Pascal syntax.

+new:
+  x = 5;
+old:
+  x := 5;

 > Multiple variable decleration: Multiple variables can be declared on one line, seperated by commas.
 This is an alterative to the ugly begin/end block, or the bulky single variable per line style.

 new: